NicholasStern/Dotua/docs/documentation.md

   3. Reverse AD: constructing a computational graph from user defined functions that can be used to quickly compute gradients.

-With these goals in mind, the [AutoDiff] forward mode implementation relies on the **Nodes** modules and the **Operator** class and allows user interface through the AutoDiff class which serves as a **Node** factory for initializing instances of *Scalar* and *Vector*.
-Analogously, the [AutoDiff] reverse mode implementation relies on the **rNodes** module and the **rOperator** class and facilitates user interface through the rAutoDiff class which seres as a factory for initializing instances of *rScalar*.
+With these goals in mind, the Dotua forward mode implementation relies on the **Nodes** modules and the **Operator** class and allows user interface through the AutoDiff class which serves as a **Node** factory for initializing instances of *Scalar* and *Vector*.
+Analogously, the Dotua reverse mode implementation relies on the **Nodes** module and the **rOperator** class and facilitates user interface through the rAutoDiff class which serves as a factory for initializing instances of *rScalar*.

 ## Nodes